MickMake/HomeAssistantAddons/README.md

 4. Click <kbd>Install</kbd> and give it a few minutes to finish downloading.

-5. Follow the instruction for each addon to configures
+5. Follow the instruction for each addon to configures.

 ### Updating